Chapter Seven Walls Fall Down

 That letter dumbfounded White who replied that he knew nothing about "architecture" or managing workers.
 He had second thoughts about taking the job and given his personal business would probably not join his new colleagues until October.(17) Exactly why is not known, but White soon relented and did his duty.

 Thornton and Scott wrote to Randolph placing all the blame on a dispute between the contractors and their workers.
 The walls also had been under Hoban's inspection, and "one or the other of the board has frequently visited them."
 They also complained of how irksome it was to have anything to do with the men doing and supervising the work: "Those not acquainted with the motley set we found here and who from necessity have too many of them been continued in public employment can form no adequate idea of the irksome scenes we are too often compelled to engage in.
-The friend of Sir Ludovic Grant is one of the many to whom we allude."
+The friend of Sir Ludovick Grant is one of the many to whom we allude."
 Both commissioners shared those sentiments, but Thornton likely wrote the letter.
-He knew Sir Ludovic Grant for whom Collen Williamson boasted of having designed and built stone castles in Scotland.(18)
+He knew Sir Ludovick Grant for whom Collen Williamson boasted of having designed and built stone castles in Scotland.(18)

-Despite the strain the collapse of the walls caused between the board and the administration everyone conspired to minimize reports of the damage.
+Despite the strain the collapse of the walls caused between the board and the administration, everyone conspired to minimize reports of the damage.
 The board conducted an investigation only to assign blame so that the culprit would pay damages.
 For years they carried on their account book that contractor Cornelius McDermott Roe owed $1264 for damages to the North Wing and $1470 for damages to the South Wing.

 No one investigated the board's role in the collapse.
 Roe had a piece work contract that the board boasted would save money and speed up the work.
 But there had been problems.
 On April 22, 1795, Roe had written to the board asking for the architect to give directions.
 While Roe was a contractor who hired his own masons, he did rely on the commissioners to supply him with slave laborers to move the stone.
 He had also complained in April and May of not having enough stone thus leaving the slaves with no work.(19)

-No one seems to have written a description of what remained of the foundations until Latrobe did in his April 1803 report to President Jefferson on the state of the building: "Having understood that the foundation walls of the South wing... had not been faithfully executed," he had the walls "opened in several places and at different levels."
+No one seems to have written a description of what remained of the aborted South Wing foundation until Latrobe did in his April 4, 1803 report to President Jefferson on the state of the Capitol building: "Having understood that the foundation walls of the South wing... had not been faithfully executed," he had the walls "opened in several places and at different levels."
 He found stones "loosely thrown between between two external casings without mortar."
 All that had to be taken down.
 "Below which I am well informed that the work has been faithfully performed."(20) The work that had been faithfully performed was done before Thornton became a commissioner.
 The rest was done after he became a commissioner and paid a salary expressly to see that work was done properly.
+So much for Thornton's claim in the unsent portion of the draft of his March 12 letter to the president that "it shall be my particular study to accommodate the original to the present foundation, leaving out all difficulties or parts which the most common artificer cannot execute."

-However, professional architects in the city had scarcely made a reputation for themselves.
-Their employer failed.
-Greenleaf's agent in Holland was unable to raise enough money in loans to cover the checks the speculators wrote to buy federal city lots and Western lands.
-The money Greenleaf made off selling lots to Law and another Nabob, William Duncanson, went to save his Western speculations.
+Thornton's first nine months as a commissioner did not burnish his credentials as an architect.
+He didn't show any acumen superintending construction and had done nothing to restore the reputation of his prize winning design.
+However, professional architects in the city faced headwinds, more like earthquakes, as they tried to make a reputation for themselves.
+Greenleaf went bankrupt.
+His agent in Holland was unable to raise enough money in loans to cover the checks the speculators wrote to buy federal city lots and Western lands.
+The money Greenleaf made off selling lots to Law and another Nabob, William Duncanson, went to trying to save his Western speculations.

 77. Thomas Law in 1796 |